There are 3 main reasons why family members challenge Wills:

 For a Will to be valid, it must:

 A testator must be of sound mind and understand their Will.
 Commonly, issues arise from people suffering from dementia and psychosis.
-Whether a person had testamentary capacity is a question of fact and this may only be determined from the available and admissible evidence.
+Whether a person had testamentary capacity is a question of fact and this may only be determined from the available and admissible evidence such as medical reports and evidence of a lawyer and/or family members.

 If you are concerned about the validity of a Will, you may need to take legal steps before a grant of probate is issued by the Supreme Court.